SumitPShrestha/demodemo/README.md

 ### Register drone for delivery

-To register particular drone for delivery, send a `GET` request to `/drones/{serialNumber}`
+To register particular drone for delivery, send a `GET` request to `/register-drone/{serialNumber}`

+### Load drone with medications

+To load particular drone with medicine for delivery, send a `POST` request to `/load-drone/{serialNumber}` with the payload as array of code of medicine, for e.g:

+["IBUPROFEN_01","PARACETAMOL_01","AMOXICILLIN_01"]

+### Dispatch drone for delivery
+To dispatch particular drone for delivery, send a `GET` request to `/dispatch-drone/{serialNumber}`

 ## Conclusion

 This project demonstrates a simple implementation of a Drone Medication Delivery System using the Spring Framework and H2 in-memory database.
-With the implementation of registration, loading, checking, and dispatching features, this project could serve as a foundation for a real-world implementation of a similar system.
+With the implementation of registration, loading, checking, dispatching calling back and viewing activity log features, this project could serve as a foundation for a real-world implementation of a similar system.